MINIF2F-DAFNY: LLM-Guided Mathematical Theorem Proving via Auto-Active Verification: Evaluation

 \subsection{Empty Proof Baseline}

-Dafny's verifier, powered by Z3, verifies 99 of 244 test problems (40.6\%) and 109 of 244 validation problems (44.7\%) with empty proofs—requiring zero manual proof steps.
-We run each problem for 5 attempts with a 30-second timeout and use Dafny version 4.11.0.
-This baseline demonstrates the power of SMT-backed automation: problems that would require explicit proof terms in interactive theorem provers like Lean are automatically verified by Dafny.
+Dafny's verifier, powered by Z3, verifies 95 of 244 test problems (38.9\%) and 106 of 244 validation problems (43.4\%) with empty proofs—requiring no human-engineering or LLM-calls.
+To ensure reproducibility, we run verification on each problem for 4 attempts with a 30-second timeout and use Dafny version 4.11.0.
+To contextualize this result, we evaluated Lean 4's \texttt{grind} tactic—its most comprehensive automation combining simplification, case splitting, and arithmetic reasoning—on the miniF2F test problems in Lean.
+The \texttt{grind} tactic solves 79 of 244 problems (32.4\%), compared to Dafny's 95 of 244 (38.9\%).
+An overlap analysis shows that these baselines are complementary: 67 problems are solved by both, 28 only by Dafny, and 12 only by \texttt{grind}.
+Thus Dafny solves more problems in this direct comparison, while \texttt{grind} still covers some problems Dafny misses.
 For example, IMO 1959 Problem 1 (Figure~\ref{fig:comparison}) requires a substantial proof in Lean but verifies with an empty proof in Dafny.